New from ACTIVE: Check out our latest products here

 For example, if someone in the house is sick with the flu, you’ll want to wash everything, including clothing and bed linens, in hot water to prevent the virus from spreading.
 It’s also a good idea to wash your clothes with hot water if you’ve been on a flight to get rid of all those airplane germs.

 Tip: If you have an older washing machine that doesn’t get hot enough to kill off bacteria and viruses, you can use white vinegar.
 It’s mildly acidic and will disinfect your laundry, especially if used in combination with laundry detergent or baking soda.
-That way, you’ll have nothing to worry about.

 These elusive pests can be found almost anywhere.
 However, they’re usually brought into the home from other places where humans sleep such as hostels, motels, and hotels.
-Not only that but they can also hitch a ride on backpacks, purses, luggage, or any other item that’s placed on an upholstered surface.

 And if you’ve dealt with them before, you’ll know that they are notoriously difficult to get rid of.